 I hope this helped clear up your understanding of recursion.
 We didn't make the run time any better, since we still have to look at every number about two times, or O(N2) complexity.
 However, you might look at this solution and find it more elegant.
 Regardless, recursion is a good trick to have in your bag, especially if you see the words "check all possible combinations" looming in an interview question.

-Erik Heikkila is a Teaching Assistant at General Assembly.
+Sheamus Heikkila is formerly a Teaching Assistant at General Assembly.
 This blog is not associated with GA.